 We want our customers and coworkers to feel special.
-So every day this week we will focus on a Service Principle that will help
+So every day this week we will focus on a Service Principle that will help us care for customers in a special way.

 16. I Make Great 17.
 I Stay Flexi- 18.
 I provide ser- 19.
 I Do More 20.
 I show First Impressions ble vice graciously Genuine Ap- I am empowered preciation I ensure a great When respond- I am more than to serve our cus- first impression ing to customer my job.
-I care for tomers by: I show genuevery time through requests, I en- every customer 0 - 1 ine apprecia- B. 6 sure each cus- by: Acting upon tion by thank- My appearance tomer is satisfied opportuni- ing each cus- The ennes by: Being pre- ties to do tomer for: The appear- 0 - 1 - 1 pared to assist more than is I I a I a a a Ala a ance of my Asking ques- Charring that I asked · Using the area tions to learn Showing that I Coing the library Following more ma genuinely glad to help Going the extra mile Charing "clean as you Determining them whenever Sharing feedback go" throughout Determining the cus- them possible-to with us the building tomer's Demonstrating make the with us the building needs that I genu- customer rieeus inely care feel special · Thinking of about them leer special creative accomplishing Being a ca- ways to help their goals pable prob- them then godis lem solver thom TOTAL SOLVE
+I care for tomers by: I show genuevery time through requests, I en- every customer ine apprecia- sure each cus- by: Acting upon tion by thank- My appearance tomer is satisfied opportuni- ing each cus- by: Being pre- ties to do tomer for: The appear- pared to assist more than is ance of my Asking ques- asked Using the area tions to learn Showing that I 6.1 library - Following more ma genuinely Going the Charden a Following Note that the second seco Dataii glad to help extra mile Sharing "clean as you go" throughout Determining them whenever feedback the building the cus- Demonstrating possible-to with us the building tomer's Demonstrating that I genu- make the needs inely care customer Thinking of about them feel special Thinking of creative accomplishing Being a ca- ways to help their goals pable prob- them their goals lem solver them leili solver